biogylo/avr-toolchain-test/README.md

 - A simple blink program (`main.c`)

 To run, update the relevant makefile constants and from the command line run `make`

+TODO
+- Add some unit testing to be run in the AVR
+- Add some unit testing to be run in the PC